Albert Gabbai: Later education and rabbinical career

 From 1983 to 1986 Gabbai was the assistant hazzan of Congregation Shearith Israel in New York.
 Congregation Shearith Israel is a Spanish and Portuguese Synagogue.
 It is the oldest Jewish congregation in the United States.

 Gabbai then traveled to Jerusalem to the Shehebar Sephardic Center under Rabbi Sam Kassin to be ordained a rabbi in the Sephardic tradition.
 He graduated SSC in 1989.

 Gabbai is also a spiritual and musical student of Rabbi Abraham Lopes Cardozo.

 Since 1988 Gabbai has been the rabbi of the Spanish-Portuguese Congregation Mikveh Israel in Philadelphia.
+Rabbi Yosef Zarnighian came to Mikveh Israel as Assistant Rabbi in 2021 where he trained under Gabbai's tutelage and succeeded him in 2023.
+Rabbi Gabbai was named Rabbi Emeritus in 2023 and remains active in the congregation and community.

 Gabbai is fluent in more than six languages.
 He is a member of the Board of Governors of Gratz College.